 Grace has her own dreams too, and I know that.
 Her dreams are my dreams because I love her.
 We, as God’s children, have our own dreams too.
 These aspirations don’t nix God’s dreams for us but His dreams empower and center our own.
 They go hand in hand.

 The prosperity gospel has given dreams a bad rap when there’s nothing wrong with dreaming.
-The “Sow your seed to get your need” prosperity preachers have made dreaming big the center of our faith, rather than Christ.
-Making Jesus a footnote to our goals or seeing God as a genie in a bottle or karma dealer, now this is wrong.
+The “Sow your seed to get your need!” preachers have made dreaming big the center of our faith, rather than Christ.
+They’ve made Jesus a footnote to our goals and see God as a karma dealer.
+Now this is wrong.
 But not dreaming in itself.